Short Haired Guinea Pig Eating Arugula.

 Guinea Pig Care

 If you are considering adding a guinea pig to your family or currently have a guinea pig as a pet, our team at Green Dog Dental - Veterinary Center is here to support you and your wheeking pal.
-We offer pocket pet health care, along with other exotics, and understand their unique and sometimes delicate needs.
+We offer exotic animal health care and understand their unique needs.
 We know guinea pigs can be great pets for families and individuals alike, but they need special health care to keep them healthy and happy.
 As a practice that sees guinea pigs regularly, we want pet parents to feel confident about day-to-day husbandry, nutrition, behavior, and when to seek medical care for their pet.
 If you have questions at any point, our team at Green Dog Dental - Veterinary Center in Van Nuys, CA is here to help!
 You can always call us at (310) 606-2407.

 Guinea Pig Basics